EmilioG1/capstone/README.md

 * 1:40 WIP on crud
 * 3:00 React Practice
 * 4:00 Re-evaluating component structure
-* 4:45 Wrapup. will cont. over weekend
+* 4:45 Wrapup. will cont. over the weekend